nadiamariduena/python-intro-2024-privat/z_1_R-A-W-X_FILE-mods__FILE-ops.md

 **SQL Injection:** ✋ Malicious bytes can be crafted to manipulate SQL queries executed by a database, potentially giving unauthorized access or control over the database.

 **Code Injection:** Bytes can be designed to exploit vulnerabilities in a program's input handling, allowing an attacker to execute arbitrary code.

+#### Format String Attacks:

+- - Certain programming languages and applications are vulnerable to attacks where bytes can be crafted to exploit format string vulnerabilities.
+These attacks can lead to leaking sensitive information or even executing arbitrary code.